5 Effective Direct to Patient Marketing Campaign Tactics

 2. Master the Language

 How do patients refer to your product?
-How are they refering to the product category?
+How are they referring to the product category?
 How do they describe their symptoms or condition, and what are their attitudes and feelings about it?

 In order to resonate with patients, you need to be able to speak their language.
 For example, during our research for Kimberly-Clark Health Care’s I-FLOW* product, a medical device for non-narcotic post-op pain relief, we found that the company was calling it a “Post-Op Pain Relief System” on their website.
-However, social listening data shined light on other words patients were using to describe the product, such as, “pain pump,” a “pain ball,” and a “pain buster.”
+However, social listening data shined a light on other words patients were using to describe the product, such as, “pain pump,” a “pain ball,” and a “pain buster.”
 If messaging only referred to the product as a pain pump, it might have missed a key group of patients who called it a pain ball.

 Why It’s Important: